Skip to content

 • Services that should run detached

-• When terminals need to survive supervisor restarts
+• When terminals need to survive client restarts

 • When you want to attach to the terminal later from outside the container